 - Suntory is breathing new life into the Horoyoi series, with package redesigns for the existing apple and lemon flavors, but also a refreshing new Horoyoi Cider Clear from March 13.
 Note that the Japanese interpretation of cider is very different from what you might expect.
 I'd say the flavor is closer to a weak Sprite!

-- Asahi has an entirely new line of chuhais dropping on April 3rd called Rirakusu.
+- Sapporo has an entirely new line of chuhais dropping on April 3rd called Rirakusu.
 Interestingly their target for this lineup is women who (I'm translating here) "want to drink and relax after finishing work/housework, but don't have time."
 Their market research indicated that a whopping 4 in 1 women who drink RTDs such as chuhai actually prefer the strong ones.
 The implication is that such women prefer drinking hard, faster than they do taking it easy.
 Where can I meet these women??
 In any case this lineup consists of Apple Vinegar, Lemon Vinegar, and Grape Vinegar flavors, all coming in at a solid 8% abv in 350ml or 500ml sizes.
-Asahi has also applied for a patent for the process they use to make these -- they're strong and fruity yet don't reek of booze.
+Sapporo has also applied for a patent for the process they use to make these -- they're strong and fruity yet don't reek of booze.